Charlie Goode: 2021–22 and loan to Sheffield United

+2022–23 and loan to Blackpool

 The knee cartilage problem saw Goode miss Brentford's entire 2022–23 pre-season and the first half of the regular season.
 He was included in the squad for the mid-season training camp and made one friendly appearance during the period.
 Goode returned to the matchday squad on Boxing Day 2022 and remained an unused substitute during a 2–2 draw with Tottenham Hotspur.
 He failed to win any further first team call-ups before joining Championship club Blackpool on loan until the end of the 2022–23 season on 23 January 2023.
-Goode immediately went into the starting lineup, but a hamstring injury suffered on his third appearance saw him return to Brentford for scans.
+Goode immediately went into the starting lineup, before suffering a season-ending hamstring injury on his third appearance.

+2023–24 and loan to Wigan Athletic

+During the 2023–24 pre-season, Goode was included in Brentford's 2023 Premier League Summer Series squad, but he did not receive a call into a matchday squad during the tournament.
+He returned to match play with the B team on 25 October 2023 and was an unused substitute during six first team matches either side of the turn of the year.
+On 22 January 2024, Goode joined League One club Wigan Athletic on loan until the end of the 2023–24 season.
+He made 13 appearances during the remainder of a mid-table season and returned to Brentford one week early, for personal reasons.
+Goode was released by Brentford when his contract expired at the end of the 2023–24 season.
+He made just 20 appearances during his four seasons with the club.

+Stevenage

+On 5 August 2024, Goode transferred to League One club Stevenage and signed a one-year contract, with the option of a further year, on a free transfer.
+Either side of four months out with a broken fibula, Goode made 24 appearances and scored one goal during a mid-table 2024–25 season.
+He was retained for the 2025–26 season.

 International career

 Goode was capped once by England C, as a second-half substitute in a 2–1 friendly victory over Republic of Ireland U21 on 1 June 2015.

 Personal life

 Goode's father and brother Ben also became footballers.
 He is an Arsenal supporter.
 Goode attended Bushey Meads School and during his career in non-League football, he worked in his family's business, installing electric blinds.